jpgough/jpgough.github.io/_posts/2019-05-30-jalba-advocate.md

 In one example it had lead to the developer becoming a full time advocate, as his company and team did not see the value.
 In the other situation it lead to the developer becoming a full time technical trainer for several years.

-One question that was raised is now advocates are more familiar roles can you become one without any programming experience?
+One question raised is now advocates are more familiar roles can you become one without any programming experience?
 It was generally felt that this would be really tricky and would probably represent more of a sales role.

 One advantage of becoming an advocate is building your own brand as an expert in a particular field.